zachhardesty7/tamper-monkey-scripts-collection/README.md

 ## Usage / Descriptions

 - [Soundcloud][soundcloud]
-  - [soundcloud-download-button.user.js](soundcloud-download-button.user.js): Add seamless download button that uses an external service for any track ![soundcloud external download button][soundcloud-img]
+  - [soundcloud-download-button.user.js](soundcloud-download-button.user.js): add a button to songs on the main page and to each song page to automatically download the song from https://soundcloudmp3.org/ ![soundcloud external download button][soundcloud-img]
 - Google Search
   - [google-hide-search-interruptions.user.js](google-hide-search-interruptions.user.js): simple script that hides the "People also search for" prompt that sometimes appears when returning to the same search results
 - [Etsy][etsy]
   - [etsy-remove-ads.user.js](etsy-remove-ads.user.js): hide ad results on search page
 - Github
-  - [github-inactive-dev-warning.user.js](github-inactive-dev-warning.user.js): add a large or giant banner if project hasn't been updated in 6 months or 1+ years respectively
+  - [github-inactive-dev-warning.user.js](github-inactive-dev-warning.user.js): add a "warning" or "error" banner if project hasn't been updated in 6 months or 1+ years respectively
 - YouTube
   - [youtube-filter-subscriptions-page.user.js](youtube-filter-subscriptions-page.user.js): filter out videos on subscription page and home page based on given keyword
   - [youtube-add-watch-later-button.user.js](youtube-add-watch-later-button.user.js): add a watch later button underneath videos to save you a click (on a slow popup menu)
   - [youtube-add-playlist-remove-video-button.user.js](youtube-add-playlist-remove-video-button.user.js): add a remove button next to each video on each playlist page
 - Amazon
-  - [amazon-clean-ui.user.js](amazon-clean-ui.user.js): hide all of the junk that clutter Amazon's UI (biased decisions)
+  - [amazon-clean-ui.user.js](amazon-clean-ui.user.js): hide all of the junk and ads that clutter Amazon's UI (biased decisions)
 - Reddit
   - [reddit-add-save-button.user.js](reddit-add-save-button.user.js): adds a save button to all comments and posts everywhere
 - Randalls
   - [randalls-add-links-inside-cart.user.js](randalls-add-links-inside-cart.user.js): add links to products in your cart by fixing missing href on `<a />` tag
 - [Swagbucks gift cards][swagbucks-gift-cards]
-  - [swagbucks-sort-gift-cards-by-cashback.user.js](swagbucks-sort-gift-cards-by-cashback.user.js): add links to products in your cart by fixing missing href on `<a />` tag
+  - [swagbucks-sort-gift-cards-by-cashback.user.js](swagbucks-sort-gift-cards-by-cashback.user.js): sort the list of available gift cards by their discount values
 - FrankerFaceZ (Twitch)
   - [debug-ffz-twitch-compressor.user.js](debug-ffz-twitch-compressor.user.js): not for general use, but I found it useful for configuring my settings for the FFZ extension audio compressor